jamesrharwood/srqr/items/title.md

 id: title
 title: Title
 ---
 Describe the nature and topic of the study.

-Identify the study as qualitative or indicate the approach (e.g., ethnography, grounded theory) or data collection methods (e.g., interview, focus group).
+Identify the study as qualitative or indicate the approach or data collection methods.

 ## Why this information is important